bookofproofs/bookofproofs.github.io/_sources/history/20th-century/lafforgue.md

 title: Lafforgue, Laurent
 born: 1966
 died: 0
-keywords: Laurent Lafforgue, Fields Medal, Crafoord Prize, Langlands program, Fundamental Lemma, Shimura varieties, Clay Research Award, Prize of European Mathematical Society, CNRS, Frank Nelson Cole Prize, University of Buenos Aires
+keywords: laurent lafforgue,lafforgue
-description: Laurent Lafforgueis a renowned French mathematician who achieved notable awards such as the Fields Medal, Crafoord Prize, Clay Research Award, and more.
+description: Laurent Lafforgue is a French mathematician known for his work in the fields of number theory and analysis.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---